What is a Binge Eating Disorder: A Detailed Description

-Symptoms and signs of a binge eating disorder:
+Symptoms and signs of binge eating disorder

 • Eating large amounts of food in one sitting.
 This can be by eating quickly or even secretly bringing food into another room to eat it alone, away from others.